voryx/PgAsync/README.md

 ## Install
 With [composer](https://getcomposer.org/) install into you project with:

-Install the Rx.PHP dependency (please note that we sometimes are using the davidwdan fork for development):
+Install the Rx.PHP dependency (please note that we sometimes are using the voryx fork for development):
 ```composer require asm89/rx.php:dev-master```

 Install pgasync: